Minhao-Zhang/MBTI-Classification/README.md

 ## Large Language Models

-Here, I decided to fine tune the large language models to predict someone's MBTI type.
 I will be using the recently released [Phi-3](https://azure.microsoft.com/en-us/blog/introducing-phi-3-redefining-whats-possible-with-slms/) model from Microsoft.
 This model recently opened up its fine tuning on Azure AI Studio, but I decided to use the Huggingface's [transformers](https://huggingface.co/transformers/) library to fine tune the model as it is more flexible.

-To get started, I simply followed the turotial on [text classification](https://huggingface.co/docs/transformers/en/tasks/sequence_classification).
+To get started, I simply followed the turotial on [sequence classification](https://huggingface.co/docs/transformers/en/tasks/sequence_classification).
 This tutorial works through the fine tuning of a model using Google Bert.
 It also provides a structure on how the code should look like when fine tuning a model.
 Different from the tutorial, I will be using the Phi-3 model instead of Bert which is a much newer model.